ultraleap/UnityPlugin/README.md

 1. The latest Ultraleap Hand Tracking Software.
 You can get this [here][developer-site-tracking-software].
 2. An Ultraleap Hand Tracking Camera - follow setup process [here][developer-site-setup-camera].
 3. Unity 2021.3 LTS or newer.
-UnityPlugin packages have been tested to work against 2021.3 LTS and 2022.3 LTS.
+UnityPlugin packages have been tested to work against 2022.3 LTS.
+Light testing has been done with Unity 6.
+However, there are still issues with the render pipeline switching to URP - many of the materials and sample scenes will not render correctly due to broken shaders.
-5. Follow one of the Installation workflows listed below.
+4. Follow one of the Installation workflows listed below.

 More detailed Getting Started documentation is available on [our website][documentation]